zramsay/eris-cli/README.md

 We have prototyped an apt-get -able binary installation. **Warning, could break**.
 If you would like to protoype please run [this script](tests/hack/install_deb.sh) (as sudo).

+We also have (experimental) downloadable builds from our [Github Releases Page](https://github.com/eris-ltd/eris-cli/releases).

 ### Docker

 Installation requires that Docker be installed.
 Please see the [Docker](https://docs.docker.com/installation/) documentation for how to install.